 Faculty and Staff Biography

-Deborah Charbonneau is an Assistant Professor in the School of Library and Information Science.
+Deborah Charbonneau is an Associate Professor in the School of Library and Information Science.
 Prior to joining the faculty, she held positions at the Vera P. Shiffman Medical Library at Wayne State University and the Spencer S. Eccles Health Sciences Library at the University of Utah.
 She also served as Principal Investigator for the Urban Health Partners program, a public health outreach project funded by the National Library of Medicine/National Institutes of Health where she facilitated partnerships between the library and community agencies to address issues of health equity and health disparities.
 Her research has been funded by various government organizations and encompasses investigations into how information technologies can be effective in enhancing the skills of health providers serving historically underrepresented communities.
 She has been an invited guest speaker to health departments, community groups, and public libraries.

 Deborah has been selected as a 2015-17 New Leader for the Association for Information Science and Technology (ASIS&T).
 Deborah also received the 2014 Donald A. B. Lindberg Research Fellowship from the Medical Library Association.

 Dr. Charbonneau is currently working on research projects that explore the following: